wongstephen/Java-based-Scheduling-Desktop-Application/src/main/java/cms/stephenwongc195/README.txt

 •  title and purpose of the application
-    WGU C195 Performance Assessment - Stephen Wong GUI-based scheduling desktop application connected to a DB.
+    WGU C195 Performance Assessment - Stephen Wong GUI-based scheduling desktop application to manage customer appointments and data connected to a DB.

 •  author, contact information, student application version, and date Stephen Wong, swong42@wgu.edu, 1.0, 2023-04-18